hdShang/arxiv-daily/docs/cs-CV/2025-12-15/papers/251213122v1-dept3r-joint-dense-point-tracking-and-3d-reconstruction-of-dynamic-s.md

 ---
 layout: default
-title: DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass
+title: "DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass"
 ---

 # DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass